dhbw-ka-pm/mentalmodels-for-teams/Ladder_of_Inference/Ladder_of_Inference.md

 We have the tendency to zero in on specific pieces of information, or perhaps even cherry pick certain pieces that better suit our preferences or agenda.

+## Paraphrase Data

+When the data we choose involves human contact, such as spoken language, written communication, or gesture.
+We translate what the individual is saying or doing into our own (unspoken) words.
+This paraphrase happens as we listen and is crucial to our understanding of what individuals are saying.

 ## Source

 - [The Ladder of Inference](https://thesystemsthinker.com/the-ladder-of-inference/)